dreamsofcode-io/goprojects/README.md

 ## 05 - Currency Converter

 This last project is to build a currency converter for the terminal which uses the huh framework for creating a form and a third part API for obtaining the currency conversion data.

+# General Getting Started Advice

+For all projects, make sure you start off with a `main.go` and using `go mod init`